lostcarpark/conclar/README.md

   - `VENUES.UNGROUPED_LABEL`: Label for the group heading shown above locations that aren't listed under any venue.
 Defaults to `"Other"`.
   - `VENUES.MAPPING`: Array of venues, each specified as: `{ "NAME": "Venue name", "LOCATIONS": ["Room name", "Another room"] }`.
 Venues are listed in the locations drop-down in the order given here.
 A location may only belong to one venue; locations not listed under any venue are shown grouped under `VENUES.UNGROUPED_LABEL`, below the venue groups.
 Selecting a venue's "All <venue>" option shows every programme item in any of that venue's locations.
 - `APPLICATION.LOADING.MESSAGE`: Message to display while loading.
+- `PROGRAM.LOADING_MORE_MESSAGE`: Message to display at the bottom of the programme list while items are still loading in.
 - `PROGRAM.MY_SCHEDULE.TITLE`: Title of My Schedule page.
 - `PROGRAM.MY_SCHEDULE.EMPTY.TEXT`: Text to display on My Schedule when no programme items selected.
 - `PROGRAM.MY_SCHEDULE.INTRO`: Introduction text for My Schedule page.